brainlife/docs/docs/apps/introduction.md

 This informs the batch scheduler how long / how much of its computing capability is needed to run your App.
 Your job will be killed if you exceed what you specify in these directives.

 When the job is executed on HPC system, the batch scheduler will allocate requested amount of time / resources for the job and it will consume SUs on those resources based on these parameters.
 It is important to keep the resource requirement as low as possible so that your job will not consume more SUs than necessary.
 You should measure the amount of CPU / memory resource typically consumed and set these parameter accordingly.
-If your job takea a long time to run, you will need to set the walltime requirement high enough to accomdate it.
+If your job takea a long time to run, you will need to set the walltime requirement high enough to accommodate it.
 Not only the cost of running jobs increases as you increase the resource requirement, it will also increase the queue time of the job waiting for the block of requested resource to become available for your job.

 !!! warning
     Please be conservative with amount of cpus-per-task (or ppn).
 Most batchscheduler will consume SUs based on number of CPU counts you request times the amount of time.
 For example, if you request a job to run for 2 hours with 16 cores, it will consume 2x16=32 units.
 If you only use 4 cores for your job, please set it to 4 so that it will only consume 2x4=8 units instead.